tongni1975/spark-nlp/docs/en/annotators.md

     - `getShufflePerEpoch()`: Max sequence length to feed into TensorFlow
     - `getThreshold()`: The minimum threshold for each label to be accepted.
     - `getValidationSplit()`: Choose the proportion of training dataset to be validated against the model on each Epoch.
+    - `getLazyAnnotator()`: Whether `MultiClassifierDL` used as LazyAnnotator or not. **LazyAnnotator** is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`.

 > **NOTE**: This annotator accepts a label column of a single item in either type of String, Int, Float, or Double.